NeethuTom/Post-code-Details-API/README.md

   Postman

   ## Steps to build and run the project
-  ### 1.Setting up Mongo db
+  ### 1.Setting up Mongo db<br/>
-  1.Install Mongodb locally.
+  1.Install Mongodb locally.<br/>
-  2.Open a command prompt window and direct it to the bin folder inside the MongoDB folder path.
+  2.Open a command prompt window and direct it to the bin folder inside the MongoDB folder path.<br/>
-  3.Create the directory where MongoDB will store its files 4.Start the MongoDB daemon by running “mongod” in the Command Prompt 5.Open another Command prompt window while the MongoDB daemon is running and type “mongo” to connect to MongoDB using the Mongo Shell.
+  3.Create the directory where MongoDB will store its files<br/>
+  4.Start the MongoDB daemon by running “mongod” in the Command Prompt<br/>
+  5.Open another Command prompt window while the MongoDB daemon is running and type “mongo” to connect to MongoDB using the Mongo Shell.<br/>
-  6.Enable access control:In the Mongo shell, type “use db_name”, & add the following access control roles to it.
+  6.Enable access control:In the Mongo shell, type “use db_name”, & add the following access control roles to it.<br/>
-    db.createUser({ user: "root",pwd:  "root", roles: [ { role: "readWrite", db: "postCodeDetails" }]})
+    db.createUser({ user: "root",pwd:  "root", roles: [ { role: "readWrite", db: "postCodeDetails" }]})<br/>

   ### 2.Building the maven project
   mvn clean package